 Many people leave off the resume summary, and that’s a huge mistake.
 Not only is your summary (or objective) an easy way to customize the resume to the role, it’s also an opportunity to work critical keywords into the resume.
 It’s the first section a hiring manager will read and helps set the tone for the rest of the document.

-Utilize the summary section to talk about your level of experience, core skills and strengths, and other value that you bring to the table.
+Utilize the summary section to talk about your level of experience, core skills and strengths, and other values that you bring to the table.
 Keep it to no more than 3-5 lines or bullet points and include relevant keywords from the job description.
 Get help with summary examples.

 Format Your Resume So It’s Easy to Scan